 MID -Snowbiking - Riders with a strong motocross paradigm who want to stay a bit more familiar to what they know.
 Or, shorter than average riders.

 Dirt riding - Average or taller riders looking for a more relaxed seating position

 LO - Dirt riding - any height people who are wanting to run C3 Handguards with 1 1/8" bars like C3 CenterFlow Heated Bars

 Do I need to get longer cables to run Talls?

 No, we've never heard of anyone needing longer cables.
 In some cases the routing of the wires and cables does need to be optimized a bit, like on some bikes the throttle cables will be happier to end up on the rider side of the bars instead of going in front.

 Should I get "rubber kills"?

 Based on our experience, "rubber kills" are basically necessary for Mid and Tall risers on KTM / Husky bikes, and for Tall risers on the other brands - otherwise there may be a noticeable amount play at the triple clamp connection.
 Other Pros of this include a more direct steering feel with precise feedback, plus less troubles with the bar mounts twisting if you knock something.
-Cons: more vibration feedback into the bars, especially with big-bore engines.
+The obvious "con" is more vibration feedback into the bars, especially with big-bore engines.